rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 # 9. Expression Language
 ## Overview of the EL
 > In a JavaServer Faces page, an EL expression can be used either in static text or in the attribute of a custom tag or standard action.

+# 10. Using JavaServer Faces Technology in Web Pages
+## 10.2 Adding Components to a Page Using HTML Tag Library
+### Creating Bookmarkable URLs with `h:button` and `h:link` Tags

 # 12. Developing with JavaServer Faces Technology
 ## [Writing Managed Bean Methods](https://docs.oracle.com/javaee/7/tutorial/jsf-develop003.htm)